Azure-Samples/ms-identity-ciam-native-auth-android-sample/README.md

 To enable your application to authenicate users with Microsoft Entra, Microsoft Entra ID for customers must be made aware of the application you create.
 The following steps show you how to:

-### Step 1: Register an application in the Microsoft Entra admin center
+### Step 1: Register an application

-To register your app in the Microsoft Entra admin center use the steps in [Register an application](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#register-an-application)
+Register your app in the Microsoft Entra admin center using the steps in [Register an application](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#register-an-application).

 ### Step 2: Enable public client and native authentication flows

-To enable public client and native authentication flows for the registered application, use the steps in [Enable public client and native authentication flows](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#enable-public-client-and-native-authentication-flows)
+Enable public client and native authentication flows for the registered application using the steps in [Enable public client and native authentication flows](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#enable-public-client-and-native-authentication-flows).

 ### Step 3: Grant API permissions

-To grant API permissions to the registered application, use the steps in [Grant API permissions](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#grant-api-permissions)
+Grant API permissions to the registered application by following the steps in [Grant API permissions](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#grant-api-permissions).

 ### Step 4: Create user flow

-To create user flow, use the steps in [Create a user flow](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#create-a-user-flow)
+Create a user flow by following the steps in [Create a user flow](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#create-a-user-flow).

 ### Step 5: Associate the app with the user flow

-To associate user flow and the registered application, use the steps in [Associate the application with the user flow](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#associate-the-app-with-the-user-flow)
+Associate the application with the user flow by following the steps in [Associate the application with the user flow](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#associate-the-app-with-the-user-flow).

 ### Step 6: Clone sample Android mobile application

-To download or clone this sample application, use the steps in [Clone sample Android mobile application](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#clone-sample-android-mobile-application)
+Clone the sample Android mobile application by following the steps outlined in [Clone sample Android mobile application](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#clone-sample-android-mobile-application).

 ### Step 7: Configure the sample Android mobile application

-To configure the sample Android mobile application, use the steps in [Configure the sample Android mobile application](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#configure-the-sample-android-mobile-application)
+Configure the sample Android mobile application by following the steps in [Configure the sample Android mobile application](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#configure-the-sample-android-mobile-application).

 ### Step 8: Run and test sample Android mobile application

-To build and run the Android sample, use the steps in [Run and test sample Android mobile application](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#run-and-test-sample-android-mobile-application)
+Run and test the Android sample mobile application by following the steps in [Run and test sample Android mobile application](https://learn.microsoft.com/entra/external-id/customers/how-to-run-native-authentication-sample-android-app#run-and-test-sample-android-mobile-application).

 ### Step 9: Call a protected web API

-To call a protected a protected web API, use the steps in [Sign in users and call an API in a sample Android mobile app by using native authentication](https://learn.microsoft.com/entra/external-id/customers/sample-native-authentication-android-sample-app-call-web-api)
+Follow the steps in [Sign in users and call an API in a sample Android mobile app by using native authentication](https://learn.microsoft.com/entra/external-id/customers/sample-native-authentication-android-sample-app-call-web-api) to sign in users and call a protected API in the Android sample mobile app.

 ## Key concepts